SysKitTeam/docs-insights/getting-started/getting-started.md

 ---
 title: SysKit Insights Getting Started
-description: Described some of the common use cases when starting the application for the first time
+description: Described some of the common use cases when starting the application for the first time.
 author: Tomislav Sirovec
 date: 01/03/2018
 ---